daronphang/programming-resources/design-patterns/OOP/behavioral/visitor.md

 ### ConcreteVisitor

 - Implements each operation declared by Visitor
-- Each operation implements a fragment of algorithm deinfed for the corresponding class of object in structure
+- Each operation implements a fragment of algorithm defined for the corresponding class of object in structure

 ### Element